-I’ve been a freelance copywriter since 2016 – starting and growing my business while traveling through 20+ countries.
+I’ve been a SaaS copywriter since 2016 – starting and growing my business while traveling through 20+ countries.
 I consistently earn over $10k a month working 4 days a week.
-When I meet new people that are trying to figure out how to work remotely, they usually ask how to become a freelance copywriter, and how to find good clients that pay well.
+When I meet new people that are trying to figure out how to work remotely as a freelancer, the two top questions are usually – how to become a copywriter, and how to find good clients that pay well.

-There are other blogs out there covering how to get started.
-But I want to share everything I know about how to become a freelance copywriter that gets paid well for their work.
+There are other blogs out there covering how to get started as a copywriter.
+But I want to share everything I know about how to become a copywriter that gets paid well for their work.

 - One that doesn’t write $10 blog posts for crappy clients